-- Fulfil the statutory obligations of CEAA 2012 to assess environmental effects of the project on Aboriginal peoples; and - Assist the Agency in fulfilling the Crown's duty to consult with Indigenous groups on potential impacts to their potential or established Aboriginal or Treaty rights (herein referred to as Aboriginal or Treaty Rights).
+- fulfil the statutory obligations of CEAA 2012 to assess environmental effects of the project on Indigenous peoples; and - assist the Agency in fulfilling the Crown's duty to consult with Indigenous groups with respect to potential impacts on the exercise of asserted or established Aboriginal and Treaty rights.

 The proponent is expected to work with potentially affected Indigenous groups to establish an engagement approach.
 The proponent will make reasonable efforts to integrate Indigenous knowledge into the assessment of environmental effects.
-For more information on requirements for the effects assessment, see Part 2, Section 7.1.10 and Section 7.3.6 of these guidelines.
-For more information on incorporating Indigenous knowledge, refer to Part 1, Section 4.2.2 of these guidelines.
+For more information on requirements related to the effects assessment, see Part 2, section 7.1.9 and section 7.3.4 of these guidelines.
+For more information on incorporating Indigenous knowledge, refer to Part 1, section 4.2.2 of these guidelines.